serverlesspub/imagemagick-aws-lambda-2/README.md

 Amazon Linux 2 instances for Lambda no longer contain system utilities, so `convert`, `mogrify` and `identify` from the [ImageMagick](https://imagemagick.org) package are no longer available.

+## Usage

+Absolutely the easiest way of using this is to pull it directly from the AWS Serverless Application repository into a CloudFormation/SAM application, or deploy directly from the Serverless Application Repository into your account, and then link as a layer.

+For more information, check out the [image-magick-lambda-layer](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:145266761615:applications~image-magick-lambda-layer) application in the Serverless App Repository.

+For manual deployments and custom builds, read below...

 ## Prerequisites

 * Docker desktop